valeaussie/valeaussie.github.io/ozstar-loop.md

     echo " [Notification] Job $JOB_ID finished at $(date)"
 ```

+In the above script `your_job.sh` is your bash script containing the slurm directives.

 ##How to run and stop the loop

 Make it executable (only once)